-Introduction to Public Administration (BBAOE 6.52) Teaching Hours: 4 Total Credit: 4 Total Marks: 80 Group: Open Elective i) Functioning of Public Administrative Authorities
+Introduction to Public Administration (BBAOE 6.52) Teaching Hours: 4 Total Credits: 4 Total Marks: 80 Group: Open Elective

 - 1. To introduce to the students three types of administration in India Democratic Republic. - 2.
 To acquaint students of principles of administration. - 3.
 To acquaint the students the scalar chain applicable in Indian Government.